doiob/macdata/README.md

-If you have a MAC address of the machine, following are the steps to find it's vendor
+macvendor.py will list the name of the vendor for a given MAC address
+Following are the steps for execution.

 1. Get your API key from https://macaddress.io
 2. Set your key in the shell execution environement.
 e.g in bash
  export MACAPIKEY='api key from macaddress.io'
 3. Clone the repo
    git clone https://github.com/doiob/macdata.git
 3. Run the following command and pass MAC address on the command line